cryptocode/nanocap/README.md

 }
 ```

-If `bootstrap_details` is true, all bootstrap response data will be captured to tables such as `frontier_response`.
-This may
+### Capturing details

-cause significant amounts of data to be stored (note that inbound bootstrap requests are captured as well).
-You may need
+* If `block_details` is true, hashes and block details are added to the database.
-to increase `max_capture_megabytes` for long captures.
+* If `bootstrap_details` is true, all bootstrap response data will be captured to tables such as `frontier_response`.
+Note that responses to inbound bootstrap requests are captured as well.

-Likewise, if `block_details` is set, hashes and block details are added to the database for live messages.
+* If `connection_details` is true, the `connection` table is populated with detailed activity information.

-Both settings may increase pcap import times.
+All these settings may cause significant amounts of data to be stored, and will increase pcap import times.
+You may need to increase `max_capture_megabytes` for long captures.

 ## Capture live traffic